-The course will cover three general subject areas: scientific basis for dental hygiene practice; the provision of clinical dental hygiene services; and community dental health and research principles.
-To further help you prepare for the exam, the course will also feature an on-demand module on test-taking strategies and methods to further develop and enhance your critical thinking skills.
+Based on the National Board Dental Hygiene Examination, the course will cover three general subject areas: scientific basis for dental hygiene practice; the provision of clinical dental hygiene services; and community dental health and research principles.
+To further help you prepare for the exam, the course also features an on-demand module on test-taking strategies and methods to further develop your critical thinking skills.

 Content areas to be reviewed include: